VLC media player: Formats

 VLC can be installed or run directly from a USB flash drive or other external drive.
 VLC can be extended through scripting; it uses the Lua scripting language.
 VLC can play videos in the AVCHD format, a highly compressed format used in recent HD camcorders.
 VLC can generate a number of music visualization displays.
 The program is able to convert media files into various supported formats.

 Both desktop and mobile releases are equipped with an audio equalizer.

-Christmas logo
+Logo easter eggs

 A red Santa hat appears on top of VLC's traffic-cone logo during Christmas seasons.
+Additionally, when a video file with Kill Bill in the title finishes playing, VLC's traffic-cone logo turns yellow with black stripes and a blood stain on the base, alluding to the iconic outfit worn by The Bride.
+There is an option in the settings menu to disable the icon changes.

 Keyboard shortcuts

 The keyboard shortcuts are described in the VLC media player "Preferences".

-On a Microsoft Windows PC open the Preferences by pressing Ctrl + p.
-Then click on the "Hotkeys" menu (top right of the screen).
+On a Microsoft Windows PC open the Preferences by pressing Ctrl + P. Then click on the "Hotkeys" menu (top right of the screen).

 There are single-button shortcuts in VLC that don't require Ctrl or Alt button.

 For example, pressing keys F and G while a video file is running in VLC shifts the file's audio/video sync for 50 millisecond per adjustment.
 This is useful to fix an issue with the sound being ahead or lagging behind the video.